grafana/agent/docs/sources/flow/reference/components/loki.process.md

 }
 ```

-We recommend using Hash as it has a stronger hashing algorithm which we plan to
+We recommend using Hash as it has a stronger hashing algorithm.
-keep strong over time without requiring client config changes.

 ### tenant block